Singularities of General Fibers and the LMMP: Introduction

-We then use this together with previous results to prove that smooth threefolds admitting a Mori fiber space to a curve in characteristic $p\geq 11$ satisfy Kodaira vanishing.
-We note that here we use the usual definition.
-That is, $f : X \to T$ is a smooth Mori fiber space, if $X$ is smooth, $-K_X$ is $f$-ample, and $\rho(X/T)=1$.
+We then use this together with our previous results to prove that smooth threefolds admitting a Mori fiber space structure of relative dimension $2$ in characteristic $p\geq 5$ satisfy Kodaira vanishing for $H^2$.
+We note that here we use the usual definition, which is that $f : X \to T$ is a smooth Mori fiber space if $X$ is smooth, $-K_X$ is $f$-ample, and $\rho(X/T)=1$.

-We also note that the statement below is the first statement stating that Kodaira vanishing holds for any category of non-Fano 3-folds, after discarding a few primes.

-\begin{theorem} Let $f : X \to T$ be a smooth projective $3$-fold admitting a Mori fiber space to a curve over an algebraically closed field of characteristic $p\geq 11$ and let $L$ be an ample line bundle on $X$.
-Then $H^i(K_X + L)=0$ for $i >0$. \end{theorem}
+\begin{theorem} Let $f : X \to T$ be a smooth projective $3$-fold admitting a Mori fiber space to a smooth curve over an algebraically closed field of characteristic $p\geq 5$ and let $L$ be an ample Cartier divisor on $X$.
+Then $H^2(X,\sO_X(K_X + L))=0$.